1. Get organized and figure out exactly what you owe

 Now that you’ve got a clear picture of your debt, you can decide whether you’d like to consolidate or refinance.
 Consolidation is great if you have multiple loans or credit cards.
 For example, if you have multiple credit card balances, you may be able to consolidate them into one card or even get a personal loan with a lower rate.

 In the same way, if you have multiple student loans, you can think about consolidating them and/or refinancing them.
-If you choose to refinance, you can likely get a lower interest rate and better terms.
-This option could allow you to pay off your debt much quicker and can save you money in the long-run.
+If you choose to refinance, you may be able to save money with a lower rate and/or pay off your debt quicker with a shorter term.

 3. Maximize your tax deductions